Plant Improvement

 Category: Plant Improvement

 As proposed, a transgenic test site has been prepared at the USDA/ARS USHRL Picos Farm in Ft.
 Pierce.
 A new 8 acre site has been bedded, supplied with irrigation, and a ground cover established.
 Several acres in the far NE corner have been prepared for Dr. Dawson’s proposed field test of modified CTV expression vectors designed to produce anti-microbial peptides in citrus host plants.
 APHIS specified that Dr. Dawson’s site be as far from existing commercial citrus groves as possible, and recommended the NE corner of the Picos Farm.
-There has been no recent word on the progress of APHIS approval for this project Answers have been provided to numerous questions from regulators to facilitate field testing approval.
+There has been no recent word on the progress of APHIS approval for this project.
+If it does not go forward on this site, we will make available existing HLB-infected trees for grafting of transgenics as a rigorous and rapid test for resistance/immunity/ Answers have been provided to numerous questions from regulators to facilitate field testing approval.
 Cooperators have been made aware that the site is ready for planting.
 Dr. Jude Grosser of UF has provided 300 transgenic citrus plants expressing genes expected to provide HLB/canker resistance, which have been planted in the test site.
 Trees were sprayed with microsprinklers throughout the winter freeze, and trees are unscathed.
-USHRL has a permit pending with APHIS to conduct field trials of their transgenic plants at this site.
+USHRL has a permit approved from APHIS to conduct field trials of their transgenic plants at this site, and 1000 transgenic plants will be planted by July 1, 2010.
 An MTA is now in place to permit planting of Texas A&M transgenics produced by Erik Mirkov.
-Alphascents has agreed to provide an experimental pheromone attract/kill product Malex to disrupt citrus leaf miner (CLM).
+Alphascents has provided an experimental pheromone attract/kill product Malex to disrupt citrus leaf miner (CLM).
 Our experience suggests CLM may significantly compromise tree growth where insecticides are avoided to permit ready transfer of Las by psyllids.
 CLM damage also compromises ability to view HLB symptoms.
-Because of delays in getting funding and initiating this research infrastructure project, a no-cost extension has been requested and approved.
+It is requested that the second year of funding, at $84,405, be initiated on July 1, 2010.
+Thousands of additional transgenic trees will be planted and screened in the coming year.
+This budget includes $30,000 for land charges (standard USHRL fee is $3000/acre) plus $54,405 in funding for a GS-7 technician.

 Category: Plant Improvement